 Non-Stick Loaf Pan & Muffin Tins

 If you are looking to limit oil in your diet, then picking up some non-stick bakeware is a great idea.
 Usually made from silicone, these loaf pans, cake tins and muffin tins allow you to bake your favourite treats without greasing the pan, so you get a lighter, fluffier cake and don’t have to worry about them sticking.
-Our favorite uses of these are for banana bread and blueberry muffins!

 A rolling pin is essential for making fresh pastry or biscuits at home.
 While there are other ways to roll out pastry if you don’t have one (using a glass, for instance), a wooden rolling pin will give smoother, effortless results and is wide enough to cover the whole pastry at once.
 Because they’re inexpensive, it’s definitely worth getting one if you spend a lot of time baking.